vamshi2001/ai-agent-framework/README.md

 * Execute plans and adapt to changing scenarios
 * Communicate with other agents or systems when needed

-Whether you're simulating intelligent behavior, automating complex workflows, or experimenting with cognitive architectures, Krishna AI Agent Framework provides the tools you need.
+Whether you're simulating intelligent behavior, automating complex workflows, or experimenting with cognitive architectures, AI Agent Framework provides the tools you need.

 ## 🔧 Key Features